tsusanto/gt/_posts/2025-02-21-pork-belly-ssamjang.md

 We got home and made this dinner, and decided we deserve to have some beer.
 Greg put on some chill vibes music, we cheerfully toasted each other with our beers, a quick kiss which is a tradition we have before we eat, then happily munched away on our pork belly wraps.
 Life is good and we are so blessed.

 Ingredients:
-* 1 lb pork belly, sliced into 1/2 inch thick slices
+* 1 lb pork belly, sliced into thick slices
-* ssamjang sauce (4 tbsp korean doenjang, 1 tbsp gochujang, 1 tbsp sesame oil, 1 clove minced garlic, mirin, honey, water to dilute it, mix well)
+* ssamjang dipping sauce (4 tbsp korean doenjang, 1 tbsp gochujang, 1 tbsp sesame oil, 1 clove minced garlic, mirin, honey, water to dilute it, mix well)
 * fresh lettuce leaves
 * sliced kim chi
 * steamed rice